 This very blog right here is a prime example of that.
 When an HTML code finally works after I’ve successfully located and destroyed the one solitary semi-colon that’s glitching the whole system, I’ve got cause for celebration.
 But I failed miserably in the academic world of it all.

 My very first semester at university was also the first time in my life I had really ‘failed’ at something.
 Sure, I’ve failed to reach some goals in my past or not done as well as I could have done – but this one was a disaster.
-Math 180 (or calculus for the idiots who didn’t take Calc 12 in high school) was the first breaking point of my academic science career.
+Math 180 (or calculus for the idiots who didn’t take Calc 12 in high school, as it was so fondly known) was the first breaking point of my academic science career.

 I spent the first Christmas break home from school in a permanent state of sadness and tears.
 I had failed the final exam miserably, resulting in a failed standing in the class.
 After lots of comforting and “it’s just one class” from mum and dad, I returned in the New Year determined to do better.